 - 3.9 The current structure of One Halton (diagram 3.6.1) has four Sub-Committees:- - 1.
 Operations & Delivery, led by the Director of Adult Social Care - 2.
-Finance & Performance, led by the CCG Director of Finance and & Operational Director, Finance, Halton Borough Council - 3.
-Quality & Safety, led by the Deputy Chief Nurse, CCG - Professional Leadership Forum, led by the GP Clinical Lead for One Halton & Head of Transformation, Primary & Community Care, CCG
+Finance & Performance, led by the Associate Director of Finance and & Operational Director, Finance, Halton Borough Council - 3.
+Quality & Safety, led by the Associate Director Quality and Safety Improvement - 4.
+Professional Leadership Forum, led by the GP Clinical Lead for One Halton & Head of Transformation, Primary & Community Care, NHS Cheshire & Merseyside for Halton